-Wallington County Grammar School is committed to providing independent and impartial Careers Education Information Advice and Guidance (CEIAG) for all students in order that they are informed about all available opportunities and equipped with the knowledge, experiences and attributes that will enable them to go on to achieve their personal best in the future.
+Wallington County Grammar School is committed to providing independent and impartial Careers Education Information Advice and Guidance (CEIAG) for all students.
+We want to ensure that they are informed about all available opportunities and equipped with the knowledge, experiences and attributes that will enable them to go on to achieve their personal best in the future.
 We continually strive to develop links with parents and carers, alumni, education and training providers alongside employers to ensure our students have the capacity to navigate and succeed in a rapidly evolving and global employment landscape so that they can truly overcome ‘difficulties to the heights’.

 The impact of our careers programme is assessed through annual student and parent/carer surveys alongside analysing destination data in line with activities that students have taken part in at school.
 Additionally, careers-related activities and events are monitored and reviewed on an ongoing basis and the views of all those who took part are captured and reviewed; this may include students, parents/carers, employers, visiting speakers and alumni.
 Feedback will be used to adapt, develop and enhance provision for the following academic year.
 Student destination information can be found here, https://www.wcgs-sutton.co.uk/about/academic-results